-People with life-threatening allergies should wear a medical alert bracelet.
+If you have a life-threatening allergy, you should wear a medical alert bracelet.
 If your allergies are mild, you can store medical information on a laminated card in your allergy kit.
-Include your type of allergy, doctor’s name and phone number, emergency contact information, and health insurance information.
+Include your type of allergy, your doctor’s name and phone number, emergency contact information, and health insurance information.

-If you travel and have dust mite allergies, pack a dust mite-proof, zippered pillow cover.
+If you're a road warrior and you have dust mite allergies, pack a dust mite-proof, zippered pillow cover.
 You might even think about a mattress cover to boot.
 It's a bit more to pack, but you’ll be able to fend off this allergy and asthma trigger wherever you spend the night.

 Where to Keep an Allergy Relief Kit

 Once your allergy kit is complete, go over it with your doctor.
 Then carry your kit with you at all times in a purse or briefcase.
 You could also make multiple kits -- one for home, one for your car, and one for work.
 Check it often for items that are expired or need to be replaced.
 Store a kit in your carry-on bag when you travel.

 THIS TOOL DOES NOT PROVIDE MEDICAL ADVICE.
 It is intended for general informational purposes only and does not address individual circumstances.
 It is not a substitute for professional medical advice, diagnosis or treatment and should not be relied on to make decisions about your health.
 Never ignore professional medical advice in seeking treatment because of something you have read on the WebMD Site.
 If you think you may have a medical emergency, immediately call your doctor or dial 911.